khesoem/java-parameter-changes-finder/README.md

 5- If the name of a parameter is changed, the signature of the method will not be changed.<br />
 6- We assume that the files containing OldC and NewC in two versions (before and after the commit) have the same name and path.<br />
 ## How to change and compile it?
-First, you should clone this project into your hard-disk.<br />
+First, you should clone this project into your hard-disk.

-This project contains a bash script and a java jar file.<br />
+This project contains a bash script and a java jar file.

-To change the bash script, you can simply open it by an editor and change it!<br />
+To change the bash script, you can simply open it by an editor and change it!

 To change the jar file, you can change the src of "parameter-adder-extractor" folder or open this folder by IntelliJ and edit files there.

 When you are done with the changes you want to make, you should go to the root of "parameter-adder-extractor" folder and run "mvn package".
-Note that you should have maven installed to be able to run this command. <br />
+Note that you should have maven installed to be able to run this command.

-The new version of jar file will be accessible in "parameter-adder-extractor/target/Parameter_Adder_Extractor-1.0-SNAPSHOT-jar-with-dependencies.jar".<br />
+The new version of jar file will be accessible in "parameter-adder-extractor/target/Parameter_Adder_Extractor-1.0-SNAPSHOT-jar-with-dependencies.jar".

 If you want to run jar file, you can simply run the following command.
 ```
 java -jar Parameter_Adder_Extractor-1.0-SNAPSHOT-jar-with-dependencies.jar inputFilePath outputFilePath
 ```
 You should pass inputFilePath and outputFilePath to it.
 The output file would have the same format as parameter_adder_commits.csv and each line of the input file has the format of "commit_id, file_name, old_file_path, new_file_path".
-You can see a sample of jar-input-file in "jar-input-sample.txt" in this repo.<br />
+You can see a sample of jar-input-file in "jar-input-sample.txt" in this repo.

 For each line of the input-file, this command will compare "old_file_path" and "new_file_path" and find all the methods to which EXACTLY one parameter is added <br />
 ## Sample results
 This project has been tested on two github repos:<br />